arnt/mailmaint-smtputf8/draft-ietf-mailmaint-interoperable-addresses.md

 be interoperable it MUST also match the grammar specified by the W3C WHATWG {{TYPE=EMAIL}} spec.

-3. An address MUST contain only code points within the PRECIS IdentifierClass.
+3. An address MUST conform to the PRECIS IdentifierClass.

-4. An address MUST consist entirely of a sequence of composite characters, ZWJ and ZWNJ. ("c" followed by "combining hook below" is an example of a composite character, "d" is another example; see
-{{RFC6365}} for the definition.)

-5. If an address contains any right-to-left code points, then it MAY contain ASCII digits and MUST NOT contain any other left-to-right code points.
+4. If an address contains any right-to-left code points, then it MAY contain ASCII digits and MUST NOT contain any other left-to-right code points.

-6. If an address contains any non-ASCII code point, then one of the following conditions MUST apply:
+5. If an address contains any non-ASCII code point, then one of the following conditions MUST apply:

-   6.1.
-All code points share one unicode script property, or have the
-        script property Common, or are ASCII digits (or ./@).
+   1. All code points share one unicode script property, or have the script property Common, or are ASCII digits (or ./@).

-   6.2.
-The localpart consists entirely of ASCII, and the domain part
-        consists of code points that share one unicode script property, or have the script property Common, or are ASCII digits (or ./@).
+   2. The localpart consists entirely of ASCII, and the domain part consists of code points that share one unicode script property, or have the script property Common, or are ASCII digits (or ./@).

-   6.3.
-All code points are have the script properties Han or
-        Common, or are ASCII.
+   3. All code points are have the script properties Han or Common, or are ASCII.

 # Examples

-The address example@example.com is interoperable, because 1) it does not contain any a-label, 2) it matches the WHATWG {{TYPE=EMAIL}} spec, 3) it consists entirely of permissible code points, 4) it consists of 19 composite characters, and the last two conditions do not apply.
+The address example@example.com is interoperable, because 1) it does not contain any a-label, 2) it matches the WHATWG {{TYPE=EMAIL}} spec, 3) it conforms to the IdentifierClass, and the last two conditions do not apply.

-The address dømi@dømi.fo is interoperable, because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) it consists of 12 composite characters, 5) does not apply and 6) it consists entirely of 'Latin' and 'Common' code points (and ./@).
+The address dømi@dømi.fo is interoperable, because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) does not apply and 6) it consists entirely of 'Latin' and 'Common' code points (and ./@).

 The address U+200E '@' U+200F '.'
 U+200E is not interoperable, because
-4) U+200E and U+200F are not parts of composite characters.
+4) U+200E and U+200F are not permitted in the PRECIS IdentifierClass.

-The address U+627 '1' '@' U+627 '2' '.'
-U+627 '3' is
+The address U+627 '@' '2' '.'
+'3' is interoperable.
+(U+627 is an
-interoperable.
-(U+627 is an arabic letter, written right-to-left.)
-It is interoperable because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) it consists of 8 composite characters, 5) the only right-to-left code points used are ASCII digits and 6) all code points are 'Arabic' or ASCII digits (or @/).
+arabic letter, written right-to-left.)
+It is interoperable because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) the only right-to-left code points used are ASCII digits and 6) all code points are 'Arabic' or ASCII digits (or @/).

-(Note that it's interoperable even though top-level domain used does not exist, because '3' is not permitted by the current top-level domain name rules.
-Checking domain existence is simple if one assumes that internet access is available and the address is valid at the time, but this document does not assume assume either of those.)
+(Note that it's interoperable even though its top-level domain cannot
+exist: The rules in this document don't require network access, and therefore do not require checking whether a domain exists.)

 The address info@xn--dmi-0na.fo is not interoperable, because 1) it contains the a-label xn--dmi-0na.

-The address 名字@例子.中国 is interoperable, because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) it consists of 8 composite characters, 5) does not apply and 6) it consists entirely of 'Han' code points (and ./@).
+The address 名字@例子.中国 is interoperable, because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) does not apply and 5) it consists entirely of 'Han' code points (and ./@).

-The address info@例子.中国 is interoperable, because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) it consists of 8 composite characters, 5) does not apply and 6) the localpart is ASCII and the domain part consists entirely of 'Han' code points (and .).
+The address info@例子.中国 is interoperable, because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) does not apply and 5) the localpart is ASCII and the domain part consists entirely of 'Han' code points (and .).

-The address dømi@例子.中国 is not interoperable, because 6) it contains both 'Latin' and 'Han' code points and the localpart is non-ASCII.
+The address dømi@例子.中国 is not interoperable, because 5) it contains both 'Latin' and 'Han' code points and the localpart is non-ASCII.

-The address 阿Q@阿Q正传@.中国 is interoperable, because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) it consists of composite characters, 5) does not apply and 6) the address consists entirely of ASCII and Han code points (and .).
+The address 阿Q@阿Q正传@.中国 is interoperable, because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) does not apply and 5) the address consists entirely of ASCII and Han code points (and .).

-# Test Suite

-Daniel Eggert suggested that this document (and its companion) need a large formal test suite, he suggested that it use JSON.
-This section is a placeholder.
+# Additional local rules

+Software that provisions addresses using a particular script may apply additional restrictions.

+1. This document permits the use of all combining characters with letters in this script (formally, unicode \p{Common} is permitted in any script).
+In the case of scripts that do not use diacritical marks, it may be advisable to never create localparts with combining codepoints.

+2. If users are permitted to choose their own email addresses, it may be advisable to reserve names that sound official in the relevant languages, analogously with the list of English names in {{RFC2142}}.

 # IANA Considerations {#IANA}